College of Saint Elizabeth Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At CSE, approximately 82% of students took out student loans averaging $6,540 a year.
 That adds up to $26,160 over four years for those students.

-The student loan default rate at CSE is 8.6%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at CSE is 9.3%.
+This is about the same as the national default rate of 10.1%.

 How Much Money Do CSE Graduates Make?students who graduate with a bachelor's degree from CSE make about $43,400 a year during their first few years of employment after graduation.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.